WillJerum/VNDB-API-Project/README.txt

 Returns a 204 status code when an update does not change any data.
 If a the form is missing an ID, a 400 status code will be returned.

 URL Encoding still needs to be implemented for the two POST endpoints.
 GET endpoints need a client interface.
-Additionally, I would like to implement two more GET endpoints, one of which returns all data from one tag category, and another that returns only meta tags.
+Additionally, I needto implement two more GET endpoints, one of which returns all data from one tag category, and another that returns only meta tags.

+If time allows, I'd like to create a clientside interface that automatically embeds links to VNDB whenever an ID is returned in the content window, such as when parent IDs appear.

+Most code was written by me specifically for this project, with some code being corrected with generative AI during the testing phase.
+The remainder of the code was borrowed from previous assignments and in-class demos.